Mahkamah Mosque

-The Mahkamah Mosque (also known as Mosque of Birdibak or Madrasa of Amir Bardabak; Arabic transliteration: Jāmi' al-Mahkamah al-Birdibakiyyah) was a congregational mosque and madrasa, built in 1455, destroyed by Israeli bombing during the attack on Gaza in 2014.
-The mosque was located along Baghdad Street near the main western entrance of the Shuja'iyya district in Gaza City, Palestine.
+The Mahkamah Mosque, also known as the Mosque of Birdibak or the Madrasa of Amir Bardabak (Arabic transliteration: Jāmi' al-Mahkamah al-Birdibakiyyah) was a Friday mosque and madrasa, that was located along Baghdad Street near the main western entrance of the Shuja'iyya district in Gaza City, in the State of Palestine.

+Completed in 1455 CE, the mosque was destroyed by Israeli bombing during the 2014 Gaza War.